shyreneching/DATA101healtsites/README.md

 https://ph-healthsites-healthworkers.herokuapp.com/

 ## Short description
-A dashboard that reports the number and type of health workers and healths sites in the Philippines.
+A dashboard that reports the number and type of health workers and health sites in the Philippines.

 #### Motivation
 With the insufficiency of health care, health workers, and facilities highlighted by the ongoing pandemic, as well as the discovered trend of health professionals exporting labor leaving a great disparity of healthcare worker-to-patient ratio and availability between urban and rural areas, the rising concern of this scarcity in the healthcare system has motivated us to visualize the locations of the available healthcare workers and facilities to aid both the government and fellow Filipinos in easily locating them as well as being more aware of the issue.